-It is with great pleasure that I welcome you to the Masters of Global Communication and Applied Translation.
+It is with great pleasure that I welcome you to the Master of Arts in Global Communication and Applied Translation.

 In a rapidly globalizing world, professionals capable of bridging the gaps and facilitating interactions among different cultures, languages, and fields are more important than ever.
 Our program provides students with the tools, both theoretical and practical, for careers helping organizations navigate this dynamic marketplace.

 In this joint program of the Department of Modern Languages and the Department of English, our curriculum is grounded in language and translation pedagogy, applied linguistics, rhetoric, cultural and domain-specific studies, and use of translation technologies.
 Through this program, students can:

 Focus on Arabic, Chinese, French, German, Japanese, Russian, or Spanish.

 Choose from a variety of specialized courses in health care, science, business, media, technology, and literature.

 Gain hands-on experience in translation through workshops with faculty members, interactions with translation practitioners from various fields and institutions, and summer internships.